Background: Why Audit Your Hotel Revenue?

 This audit is a meticulous process which gathers and analyses a huge amount of data.
 However, we are aware that the data alone is not enough.

 With that in mind, we provide a weighted score out of 100 based on the findings of the audit.
 This score identifies your biggest opportunities and outlines the priority areas to address.
-We also provide personalised recommendations and tactics based on our expertise and experience with similar properties.
+We also provide personalized recommendations and tactics based on our expertise and experience with similar properties.

 The hotel revenue audit gives you a roadmap to develop your revenue management strategy and embed the culture within your organisation.
 We are, of course, more than happy to offer ongoing support to help you achieve this.